wengyao04/CarND-Behavioral-Cloning-P3/README.md

 <img src="./images/image_flip.jpg" width="620"/>

 #### Model Architecture
-I use three convoluted layers with 64, 96, and 128 filters respectively, and each of which is followed by a maximum pooling with keep probability of 0.8.
+First, I crop the top part of images that have information not relevant to driving.
+Then I use three convoluted layers with 64, 96, and 128 filters respectively, and each of which is followed by a maximum pooling with keep probability of 0.8.
 The last conv2D layer is flattened and followed by three fully connected layers of size 128, 64 and 1 with keep prbability of 0.7, 0.7 and 1 respectively.
 Dropout is used to avoid overfitting.

 |               | input size    | kernel size | filters | keep probability |
 | ------------  |:-------------:|:-----------:|:-------:|:----------------:|